genji970/llm_project_from_data_processing_to_inference/README.md

 in progress

 ## Update ##
-2024.12.15 : now can include multiple papers as part of the training dataset 2024.12.16 : add parsing func,<br>
+2024.12.15 : now can include multiple papers as part of the training dataset<br>
+2024.12.16 : add parsing func,<br>
 1. cutting lines if each line length is less than MIN_WORDS ,<br>
 2. adding , etc...